Del Rey Oaks, California: 2020 census

 There were 739 housing units at an average density of 701.1 /mi2, of which 699 (94.6%) were occupied.
 Of these, 500 (71.5%) were owner-occupied, and 199 (28.5%) were occupied by renters.
+Of all housing units, 5.4% were vacant; the homeowner vacancy rate was 0.6%, and the rental vacancy rate was 2.9%.

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income was $130,909, and the per capita income was $62,855.
 About 6.2% of families and 5.9% of the population were below the poverty line.

 Parks

 Del Rey Oaks houses the Frog Pond Wetland Preserve, a 17 acre wetland area popular with birders.

 Media

 Television service for the community comes from the Monterey-Salinas-Santa Cruz designated market area (DMA).
 Radio stations Monterey-Salinas-Santa Cruz area of dominant influence (ADI) or continuous measurement market (CMM).
 Locale newspapers include the Monterey County Herald.